HilalKocak/HilalKocak/README.md

 # Hilal Koçak
 ## Python/Django Developer

-- 🔭 I’m currently working on Python Software Development
+- 🔭 I love coding, building, learning and sharing new things.
-- 🌱 I’m currently learning Web Development with Django
+- 🌱 Django is the apple of my eye.
+- 🤸 I am jumping rope every day for health
-- 📫 How to reach me: hhilalkocak@gmail.com
+- 📫 You can reach me for any web application idea or just to know me: hhilalkocak@gmail.com